Companies reduce emissions by up to 19% through digital tools, new report from Schneider Electric and CNBC shows

-- 70% of emissions reduction are achievable with existing, proven and competitive technologies1
+- 70% of emissions reduction are achievable with existing, proven and competitive technologies[1]

 - Swire Properties, IBM, Jacobs, IHG Hotels, and Tata Power share benefits of digital innovation